luanjunyi/portfolio_aggregator/README.md

 ## Why not Empower?

 To minimize the risk of losing money.
+This tool just sprawn Chrome locally, crawl the portfolio from each brokers and show the result.
+No third party is involved.
+After all, why risk letting fraudsters know your information?

 ## Features